DR PAULA PSYCHOLOGY

 Acceptance & Commitment Therapy (ACT)

-Perspective is everything.
-Mind-hygiene is essential for flourishing.
-These therapies provide the building blocks, basics and beyond.
+Mind-hygiene is essential for flourishing and these therapies provide the building blocks, basics and beyond.

 Cognitive Behavioral Therapy (CBT)